Are you a healthcare professional?

 Medical professional providing a liquid meal or medication to a hospitalized patient Nurse administering liquid feed to patient with syringe

 Confidence and competence in nasogastric tube placement are essential for ensuring safe and effective enteral nutrition delivery.
 This practical training resource provides healthcare professionals with step-by-step guidance on nasogastric tube insertion, placement verification, feeding administration, troubleshooting, and daily tube care.
 The session also highlights the clinical benefits of enteral nutrition compared with parenteral nutrition, including reduced infection risk, earlier recovery, improved gastrointestinal function, and potentially shorter hospital stays.
-In addition to technical guidance, the training explores common barriers to enteral nutrition implementation, including lack of staff experience, delayed nutritional intervention, and organisational challenges within hospital care pathways.
+In addition to technical guidance, the training explores common barriers to enteral nutrition implementation, including lack of staff experience, delayed nutritional intervention, and organizational challenges within hospital care pathways.

 >> EXPLORE THE TRAINING TO STRENGTHEN YOUR PRACTICAL KNOWLEDGE AND CONFIDENCE IN NASOGASTRIC TUBE FEEDING PROCEDURES AND PATIENT MANAGEMENT.